lionello/onedrive-cli/README.md

 * `ls` - list the contents of a folder
 * `mv` - move a local file to OneDrive or vice-versa
 * `rm` - delete a file from OneDrive (not implemented)
+* `sendmail` - send an invitation email for editing to recipients
+* `stat` - dump all information for a particular file
 * `wget` - copy a remote URL to OneDrive (server side)

 ## Examples